Haringey Council U-turns on demolishing Muswell Hill homes – after buying ex-council house for £2.15m

-A year after Haringey’s £2.1m purchase of its former council house, 106 Woodside Avenue is now valued between £702,000-£858,000 by property website Zoopla, the lower estimate being a third of the price the town hall paid.
+A year after Haringey’s £2.1m purchase of its former council house, 106 Woodside Avenue is now valued between £702,000 to £858,000 by property website Zoopla.
+The lower estimate is a third of the price the town hall paid for the property.

-Haringey Defend Council Housing secretary Paul Burnham said the purchase of 106 and its U-turn on Woodside Avenue was down to a lack of consultation with residents.
+Haringey Defend Council Housing's secretary Paul Burnham said the purchase of 106 and its U-turn on Woodside Avenue was down to a lack of consultation with residents.